Chahat08/tkinter_tile_flipping_game/README.md

 * But, if the colour of the second tile does not match that of the first tile, then both tiles will be turned back again.
 * Your goal is to upturn all the tiles in the minimum number of clicks.
 * Both clicking on the same tile, and clicking on another tile count as a click.
 Only the tiles which have been matched and upturned are unclickable.
+* The number of clicks are shown in the panel below the game board.
-* Click new game to shuffle the tiles and start a new game.
+* Click the "NEW GAME" button to shuffle the tiles and start a new game.
 <br>
 <b>Screencap of a game play</b>